 - Aerial photography of Baltimore City (1920 – 1972)

 - Special purpose maps of Baltimore including, zoning, transit, infrastructure, ward boundaries, neighborhoods, cartoon maps, roads, water distribution, and much more.

-In addition to the main map collection in the Eisenhower Library building, small collections of maps are found at the George Peabody Library and at the John Work Garrett Library.
+In addition to the main map collection at LSC, small collections of maps are found at the George Peabody Library and at the John Work Garrett Library.
 Maps in theses collections are also listed in the Catalyst online catalog.
 Digital images of their Maryland and Baltimore sheet maps are also included in JScholarship.